Genetic Counselling Admissions Match:

 4. Language Skills

 All International students who are required to supply TOEFL scores must also request that official documents be sent by the testing agencies.
-International standing for a prospective student means that the country of origin and the educational institutions utilize another language other than English.
+International standing for a prospective student means that the country of origin and the educational institutions utilize a language other than English.

-Minimum scores of 600 on the TOEFL paper-based test , 250 on the computer based test or 100 on the Internet based test are required.
+Minimum scores of 600 on the TOEFL paper-based test, 250 on the computer-based test or 100 on the Internet-based test are required.
 Each component or subsection score requires a minimum score of 20.
 On the IELTS the minimum standard for consideration is 7.

 5. Letters of Reference

-On the application form, applicants are required to list 3 instructors or supervisors familiar with their work and preferably with their personal attributes.
+In the application form, applicants are required to list 3 instructors or supervisors familiar with their work and preferably with their personal attributes.
 McGill will then contact these referees with a link to upload their letters of reference for the applicant.
 If at all possible, one of these letters should be from someone familiar with their work in a counselling context.